 I use my amazing Samford education to help serve families with special needs at my church.
 I couldn’t be happier with where I am or what I’m doing!
 God has been so good.Richardson Hutchins ’07

 Experiential EducationWe go beyond just educating.
 We purposefully engage learners in direct experience and focused reflection to increase knowledge, develop skills and clarify values.
 We develop and increase your capacity to contribute to communities in order for you to go out and encourage others to do the same.

-Research Focused100% of Human Development and Family Science students complete original research projects.
-Over the last four years, our students have been the number one recipient of the Outstanding Undergraduate Paper Award from the National Council on Family Relations and the program has had six total recipients of the award.
+Research Focused100% of human development and family science students complete original research projects and six of our students have received the Outstanding Undergraduate Paper Award from the National Council on Family Relations.

 Eligible for Family Life Educator Certification Upon GraduationYou have the possibility to leave with more than just a degree, but also with a certification that will differentiate you in the field of job applications.
 Family Life Education focuses on healthy family functioning within a family systems perspective and provides a primarily preventive approach.
 Certification recognizes a proven background and understanding in each of the 10 family life education content areas.